sensu/sensu-docs/content/sensu-go/5.21/reference/backend.md

 | dashboard-key-file | |
 -------------|------
-description  | Dashboard TLS certificate key in PEM format.
-This key secures communication with the Sensu dashboard.
-If the `dashboard-key-file` is not provided in the backend configuration, Sensu uses the key specified in the [`key-file` flag](#security-configuration-flags) for the dashboard. type         | String default      | `""` environment variable | `SENSU_BACKEND_DASHBOARD_KEY_FILE`
+description  | Web UI TLS certificate key in PEM format.
+This key secures communication with the Sensu web UI.
+If the `dashboard-key-file` is not provided in the backend configuration, Sensu uses the key specified in the [`key-file` flag](#security-configuration-flags) for the web UI. type         | String default      | `""` environment variable | `SENSU_BACKEND_DASHBOARD_KEY_FILE`